-Cyle's broader research investigates how marginalized bodies have been made to appear throughout art history, especially those of queer, trans, and intersex people and people with disabilities.
-His dissertation, titled—Deep Cuts: Transgender History in American Art since World War II—explores how transsexuality and now transgender identity have appeared in modern and contemporary art in the US.
-The artists who anchor his four chapters are Forrest Bess (1911-1974), Candy Darling (1944-1974), Greer Lankton (1958-1996), and Cassils (b.
-1971).
-Cyle was a 2019-2020 Luce/ACLS Dissertation Fellow in American Art and is a 2020-2021 Predoctoral Fellow at the Smithsonian American Art Museum.
-Research for his dissertation has also been supported by a Getty Research Institute Library Grant, a Phil Zwickler Memorial Research Grant at the Cornell University Library Rare and Manuscripts Collections, and a Don Kelly Research Fellowship at the Cushing Library at Texas A&M University, Stanford's Diversity Dissertation Research Opportunity Fellowship, and a fellowship with Stanford's Center for Ethics and Society.
-Cyle's article ‘Envisioning non-binary gender: The art of Forrest Bess,’ which is based on his first chapter, will appear in the Archives of American Art Journal 61(1).
+Cyle Metzger is a PhD candidate at Stanford University, and he will defended his dissertation titled "Deep Cuts: Transgender History in American Art after World War II" in the Department of Art and Art History at Stanford University in May of 2021.
+He is also a 2020-2021 Predoctoral Fellow at the Smithsonian American Art Museum and was a 2019-2020 Luce/ACLS Dissertation Fellow in American Art.
+Research for his dissertation has been further supported by a Getty Research Institute Library Grant, a Phil Zwickler Memorial Research Grant at the Cornell University Library Rare and Manuscripts Collections, and a Don Kelly Research Fellowship at the Cushing Library at Texas A&M University among other generous grants and fellowships.
+Cyle's article ‘Envisioning Non-Binary Gender: The Art of Forrest Bess,’ which is based on his first chapter, will appear in the Archives of American Art Journal 61(1).
 He also co-edited the August 2020 issue of the Journal of Visual Culture "New Work in Transgender Art and Visual Culture Studies," with Dr. Kristin Ringelberg, and he is a contributing author to the second edition of Art and Queer Culture, which was published by Phaidon in 2019.